Can a Multi-Hop Link Relying on Untrusted Amplify-and-Forward Relays Render Security?

 \section{Introduction}

 {The open broadcast nature of wireless media, though makes communications ubiquitously accessible as the world has witnessed in the past decades, leads the security requirement to be a paramount challenge of such communications systems \cite{Zou2016WirelessSec}.
 Indeed, flow of large amount of data over wireless links that potentially may be sensitive in nature is more vulnerable than other transmission links to various security breaches such as location privacy \cite{Imran2017} and eavesdropping attacks.
-Security in wireless communication networks is conventionally implemented above the physical layer using key based cryptography methods {\cite {mukh}}.
+Security in wireless communication networks is conventionally implemented above the physical layer using key-based cryptography methods {\cite {mukh}}.
 However that these computationally-based security methods have worked well in conventional systems, they may not be applicable to emerging fifth generation and beyond (B5G) wireless networks for the Internet of Things (IoT) which includes a broad range of applications such as unmanned aerial vehicle (UAV) networks, vehicular and ad-hoc networks (VANET), Internet of Vehicles (IoV), massive machine communication (MMC), and so forth \cite{Wang2019PLS5G}.
-As a matter of fact, these types of time-varying network topologies require complicated key management which is difficult to implement in distributed networks.
-Additionally, the computing and processing abilities of the nodes may be limited and the complicated encryption calculations may not be supported.
-To complement these complex schemes, wireless transmitters can also be validated at the physical layer by exploiting the dynamic characteristics of the associated communication links {\cite {review1}}.
-To accomplish this idea, physical layer security (PLS) has been emerged as a promising paradigm and an unbreakable security approach from information-theoretic perspective, and provisioned for safeguarding 5G wireless communication networks without incurring additional security overhead \cite {review1, IoT2019}.
+As a matter of fact, these types of time-varying network topologies require complicated key management and sharing which is difficult to implement in distributed networks.
+Additionally, the computation and processing abilities of the nodes may be naturally limited and the complicated encryption calculations may not be supported \cite{Yener2015}. }

+To complement these complex schemes, wireless transmitters can also be validated at the physical layer by exploiting the dynamic characteristics of the associated communication links {\cite {review1}}. {To accomplish this idea, physical layer security (PLS) has been emerged as a promising paradigm and an unbreakable security approach from information-theoretic perspective, and provisioned for safeguarding 5G wireless communications networks against eavesdropping attacks without incurring additional security overhead \cite {review1, IoT2019}.
 The fundamental notion of PLS is to intelligently exploit the characteristics of wireless channels and their impairments, e.g, noise, fading, diversity, etc, and possibly the information source \cite{Hamamreh2018PLS}.
 Indeed, the main design goal of PLS is to establish a performance gap between the link of the legitimate receiver, also known as \textit{Main link} and that of the eavesdropper, or the so called \textit{Wiretap link}, by using some well-designed secure transmission techniques (see, e.g., \cite{Sun2018review} and references therein).}